snt-arg/iMarker_sensors/README.md

 ### Installation

-After installing proper interfaces, install the package using `pip install -e .` to install the packages.
+After installing proper interfaces, install the package of this project by running `pip install -e .` in the root directory.

 ## 🚀 Running the Code

-For working with each of the mentioned sensors, there are some functions defined:
+To work with each of the mentioned sensors, you can find some defined functions:

 ### ELP Cameras

-The functions defined for this sensor are located in `sensorUSB.py` file and it contains:
+The functions defined for this sensor are located in `sensorUSB.py` file, which contains:

 - `createCameraObject`: creates an openCV `VideoCapture` object given a port number.
 - `grabImage`: grabs the `VideoCapture` object and returns the frame.